ervitis/validaktor/README.md

 }
 ```

-You can see more examples inside the `exmples` folder.
+You can see more examples inside the `examples` folder.

 You can add more validators sending a pull request or doing it in your local machine.
 For more information read the next point in this document.